 Montana has stepped up to the discussion of carbon pricing with a proposal for a modest carbon tax.
-Although it is unlikely to pass, the bill will serve to get the conversation on carbon pricing started.
+Although it didn’t pass, the bill served to get the conversation on carbon pricing started.
 Although Montana is the fourth largest U.S. state geographically, its population is just over 1 million, making it a small state in market.
 Like other small market states, it would make most sense to either enter a cap and trade block or have a regional carbon tax.

 HB193 Establish a carbon tax and distribute revenue (Dunwell).
 The fee would start at $10 per ton of CO2 in 2020 and increase by $1 plus the rate of inflation annually.
 The bill is revenue positive with 10% of revenue going to the large emission source rehabilitation and response account, 10% to the community impact account, 10% to the healthy communities account, 20% for disbursement in accordance with 15-35-108, and 50% to the state general fund to be appropriated by the legislature.
 The bill did not pass.

 Last updated September 14, 2020